Are you wondering how to make new friends and how those relationships will improve your life?

 What do you have to lose?

-Those friends that you need for a long and happy life are not there.
+Those friends you need for a long and happy life are absent.

 Break out and hang out at the mall.

 Do something outside of your house.